facebook/docusaurus/website/docs/static-assets.md

 Keep in mind that:

-- By default, none of the files in `static` folder will be post-processed, hashed or minified.
+- By default, none of the files in the `static` folder will be post-processed, hashed, or minified.
-- Missing files referenced via hardcoded absolute paths will not be detected at compilation time, and will result in a 404 error.
+- Missing files referenced via hard-coded absolute paths will not be detected at compilation time and will result in a 404 error.
 - By default, GitHub Pages runs published files through [Jekyll](https://jekyllrb.com/).
 Since Jekyll will discard any files that begin with `_`, it is recommended that you disable Jekyll by adding an empty file named `.nojekyll` file to your `static` directory if you are using GitHub pages for hosting.